The Junk! Washing Up

 Plastic Pollution: A Growing Threat to Sea Turtles and Our Ocean

 Plastic pollution poses a serious threat to sea turtles and the health of our environment.
 Each morning, the tide delivers a new wave of marine debris—balloons, bags, fishing gear, and other trash.
-Much of this pollution comes from litter left behind by beachgoers, which is swept into the ocean and adds to the growing crisis.

 Sea turtles often mistake floating plastic bags for jellyfish, one of their natural food sources.
 Ingesting plastic can lead to internal injuries, starvation, and even death.
-Protecting sea turtles starts with keeping our beaches clean and reducing plastic waste before it ever reaches the water.

 Have you ever lost a pair of sunglasses in the ocean?